essential-projects/errors_ts/README.md

 **Serialization:**

-Each error has a `serialize` function which will create a string representation of the error object.
+Each error has a `serialize` function which creates a string representation of the error object.

 For example: